Music Level 3 Applied

 Skills you'll gain

-When studying this course you will learn a range of Music-specific skills, such as personal vocal/instrumental skills, rehearsal and performance techniques, listening skills, composition skills and arranging skills.
+When studying this course you will learn a range of music-specific skills, such as personal vocal/instrumental skills, rehearsal and performance techniques, listening skills, composition skills and arranging skills.
+Just as importantly, you will develop skills that are valued in all areas of work, such as problem-solving, communication skills, team working and time management.

 After Long Road

-This course, in combination with other applied courses/A-levels will qualify you to progress to University, and many students who study Music at Long Road choose to continue with music on this route.
+This course, in combination with other applied courses/A-levels will qualify you to progress to university, and many students who study Music at Long Road choose to continue with music on this route.

-From these, the majority choose to study a Music degree at one of the increasing number of contemporary music colleges, but you would also be qualified for a more traditional University course.
+From these, the majority choose to study a music degree at one of the increasing number of contemporary music colleges, but you would also be qualified for a more traditional university course.

-You may opt instead for an apprenticeship, of which there are several available in larger music venues, recording studios or record labels.
+You may instead opt for an apprenticeship, of which there are several available in larger music venues, recording studios or record labels.

 Music, although challenging, is an enjoyable course.
 I’m considering pursuing a career in Music, and the course has given me a great insight into the subject and broadened my understanding.